shubh49/Rakshak/README.md

 # Try-auth

 The aim of the project was to understand the concepts of authentication and authorization and its implementation in Ember.js framework.
-The node modules simple-auth , simple-auth-token are used.
+The node modules 'simple-auth' , 'simple-auth-token' are used.

 ## Prerequisites